emmyliano/SCR---Scientific-Calculator-Remastered/README.md

  3. BINARY CONVERSION (octa, deci, hexa, ...)

 - Code base in C
 - To ensure the program works properly, compile all necessary files in this repository together before running the code.
 Preferably, compile it using GCC into an SCR.exe format for Windows or a compatible format for your operating system (Linux, Unix, Mac).
-- want to understand how the program works? read the [official Documentation](Documentation.txt)
+- Don't understand how the program works? read the [official Documentation](Documentation.txt)

 ### DEVELOPERS